cissic/cissic.github.io/_posts/2024-09-11-copy-button-in-html-documents-after-org-export.md

 That is why I decided to rewrite the whole solution here.

 The solution is contained to one file.
-In case of mutliple html document it requires optimization in order to reuse javascript code.
+In case of mutliple html documents it requires optimization in order to reuse javascript code.

-<a id="org423579a"></a>
+<a id="orgfbd41eb"></a>

 ## Dependencies